radlinskii/junior-interpreter/README.md

 #### Expressions

-In Junior the only listed above: `const`, `return` and `if` statements are not interpreted as expressions.
-Every operation and every literal is a valid expression and gets evaluated when interpreter is running.
+In Junior, every operation and every literal is a valid expression and gets evaluated when interpreter is running.

 ##### Literals